-The problem with the equivalent class-based packing is that it may lead to non-full pages, because items in certain equivalent classes may not fully fill the bins.
-For another example as illustrated in Fig.~\ref{fig:page-packing-2}, if a bin can maximally hold two items, the items in $C_1$, $C_2$, $C_6$ will be packed to three non-full bins respectively.
-However, a better scheme is to pack these items into two bins: $bin_1=C_1 \cup C_6$ and $bin_2=C_1 \cup C_2$.
-Considering that a page may have a size up to tens or hundreds of megabytes, and repacking non-full pages will enable significant improvement in storage efficiency, memory footprint, and data locality.
-Therefore, we propose a two-stage strategy for optimizing page packing schemes.
-At the first stage, items from each equivalent class are packed to bins separately, and no bin is allowed to mix items from different non-equivalent classes.
-Then, at the second stage, we repack items from non-full bins, by applying an approximation algorithm based on the following heuristics: (1) Largest-Tensor-first.
+The problem with the equivalent class-based packing is that it may lead to non-full pages, because items in certain equivalent classes may not fully fill the pages. {For example, as illustrated in Fig.~\ref{fig:page-packing-2}, if a page can maximally hold two blocks, the blocks in $C_1$, $C_2$, $C_6$ will be packed to three non-full pages respectively.
+However, a better scheme is to pack these blocks into two pages: $p_1=C_1 \cup C_6$ and $p_2=C_1 \cup C_2$. } Therefore, we propose a two-stage strategy for optimizing page packing schemes.
+At the first stage, blocks from each equivalent class are packed to pages separately, and no page is allowed to mix blocks from different non-equivalent classes. {Then, we run the second stage by repacking blocks from non-full pages, and applying an approximation algorithm based on the following heuristics: (1) Largest-Tensor-first.
 A tensor that contains more tensor blocks to be repacked is more likely to generate pages that can be reused by other tensors.
 (2) Hottest-Block-First.
-Frequently shared tensor blocks, if packed together, are more likely to generate pages that can be reused across multiple tensors.
+Frequently shared tensor blocks, if packed together, are more likely to generate pages that can be reused across multiple tensors. }

 The approximation algorithm picks the tensor that has the most tensor blocks in non-full pages to repack first.
 When it repacks for a given tensor, it first attempts to identify and reuse packed pages that cover as many blocks to repack as possible.
-Then it orders the remaining tensor blocks based on their sharing frequency (i.e., the number of tensors a block is shared by), and the ordering of their equivalent classes.
-Then, it packs these blocks to pages in order, without leaving any holes in a page except for the last page.
+Then it orders the remaining tensor blocks first based on their sharing frequency (i.e., the number of tensors a block is shared by), and the ordering of their equivalent classes.
+Then, it packs these blocks into pages in order, without leaving any holes in a page except for the last page.
 We formalized the algorithm for the second stage as Alg.~\ref{alg:greedy1}.
-The algorithm for the first stage is the same with Alg.~\ref{alg:greedy}.) {Alg.~\ref{alg:greedy1} is scalable to a large number of equivalent classes, so it can also be used independently for a large number of tensors.
+(The algorithm for the first stage is the same with Alg.~\ref{alg:greedy}.) {Alg.~\ref{alg:greedy1} is scalable to a large number of equivalent classes, so it can also be used independently for a large number of tensors.
 In Sec.~\ref{sec:dedup-paging}, we compare the performance of only using Alg.~\ref{alg:greedy1}, only using Alg.~\ref{alg:greedy}, and the two-stage algorithm.}